paraschas/jaws/README.md

         parse xml file
-        store the configuration data to a Settings object get and check the data from the Settings object NEXT
+        store the configuration data to a Settings object get and check the data from the Settings object create the server
-    check the server
+        TODO
-    start the server
+        test the server

 ## Settings.java

 ## Server.java
+    NEXT
+    listen and echo requests

+    LATER
     spawn worker threads

     listen for requests

     place them in a job queue

 notes